 - File sharing and downloading services are also a common and effective way to spread viruses.
 Try to avoid them if possible.

-- If you must share your computer with someone else on a regular basis or even that one time your friend wants to check out his Facebook status.
+- If you must share your computer with someone else regularly or even that one time your friend wants to check out his Facebook status.
 Make sure you have a separate guest account for that.

-1) If it sounds to good to be true, it probably is.
+1) If it sounds too good to be true, it probably is.